antonyvam/nDTomo/README.md

 Citation
 --------
-Please cite using the following:
+If you use parts of the nDTomo code, please cite the work using the following:

-Vamvakeros, A. et al., nDTomo software suite, 2019, DOI: https://doi.org/10.5281/zenodo.6344269, url: https://github.com/antonyvam/nDTomo
+Vamvakeros, A. et al., nDTomo software suite, 2019, DOI: https://doi.org/10.5281/zenodo.6344270, url: https://github.com/antonyvam/nDTomo

 References